TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

  ![Google Chrome](documentation/testing/resp_netbox_xs.jpg)

-### Mobile-size divices
+### Mobile-size devices

 Although the Page is working fine on most of the mobile devices such as tablets and mobile phones.
 Some visual issues are possible in very small screen sizes and horizontal screen position:
 ![Layout issue](documentation/bugs_and_errors/layout_issue01.jpg)

-However the issues do not significantly affect the accessibility to application features, **it is recommended to use the vertical screen position on mobile divices.**
+However the issues do not significantly affect the accessibility to application features, **it is recommended to use the vertical screen position on mobile devices.**

 ### Navbar Responsiveness Testing
-Checking the behaviour of navbars dropdown elements on different sizes and screen positions.
+Checking the behavior of navbars dropdown elements on different sizes and screen positions.

-* Screensize medium and large:
+* Screen size medium and large:
     ![Layout issue](documentation/testing/resp_navbar.jpg)
 * Small Mobile size, vertical position: